sakachris/airbnb-clone-project/README.md

 ### 📅 Project Manager
 Coordinates the team’s workflow, sets deadlines, manages sprints, and ensures alignment between developers, stakeholders, and business goals.
 Acts as a communication bridge and risk mitigator.

+## ⚙️ Technology Stack

+This project uses a modern, scalable technology stack to support robust API development, efficient data management, and smooth deployment.

+### 🐍 Django
+A high-level Python web framework used to build and manage the backend logic.
+It provides built-in features like authentication, admin interface, and ORM for database interaction.

+### 🌐 Django REST Framework (DRF)
+An extension of Django that simplifies building RESTful APIs.
+It provides tools for serialization, authentication, and CRUD operations with minimal configuration.

+### 🧠 GraphQL
+A query language and runtime that allows clients to request exactly the data they need.
+It offers more flexibility and efficiency than traditional REST endpoints, especially for complex data relationships.

+### 🐘 PostgreSQL
+A powerful, open-source relational database used to store and manage structured data such as users, bookings, properties, and reviews.

+### 🐇 Celery
+A task queue that enables the execution of asynchronous tasks.
+Used for background processes like sending confirmation emails, processing payments, or generating reports.

+### 🚀 Redis
+An in-memory data store used as a caching layer and message broker for Celery.
+It improves performance by reducing database load and handling real-time operations.

+### 🐳 Docker
+A containerization tool that ensures consistency across development, testing, and production environments.
+It packages the application and its dependencies into isolated containers.

+### 🔁 CI/CD Pipelines
+Automated workflows that test, build, and deploy code changes.
+Helps ensure code quality and reduces the risk of bugs in production.